wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 # OMF quick start

-Create a custom application using OSIsoft Message Format to send data to EDS from sources that cannot use Modbus or OPC UA protocols.
+Create a custom application using OSIsoft Message Format to send data to Edge Data Store from sources that cannot use Modbus or OPC UA protocols.
 The following diagram depicts the data flow from an OMF data collection application into EDS:

 ![EDS OMF Ingress](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/OMFIngressExample.jpg "OMF Ingress Example")

-The OMF application collects data from a data source and sends it to the Edge Data Store endpoint.
+The OMF application collects data from a data source and sends it to the EDS endpoint.
 The EDS endpoint sends the data to the storage component where it is held until it can be egressed to permanent storage in PI Server or OSIsoft Cloud Services.
-The OMF application must run on the same device as Edge Data Store and no authentication is needed.
+The OMF application must run on the same device as EDS and no authentication is needed.

 To get started using OMF messages to ingress data into EDS, create an OMF type and container and then write data events to the container using REST APIs.
 Use the Sequential Data Store (SDS) REST API to read the data back from EDS.